South-western black rhinoceros: Description

 The south-western black rhino, like all black rhino subspecies, has a distinct prehensile lip and is a browser.
 Its appearance is similar to other subspecies, the most important difference to them is a relatively broad head behind the eyes and minor features in the dentition.
 Other characters often mentioned, like body size or the straightness and size of the horns, are subject to individual variation.
 They also are most adapted to arid habitat and can be found in arid savanna and desert climates.

 Population and threats

 Historically, this subspecies once roamed in Angola, and Namibia, but their current range has decreased.
 The stronghold of the species is primarily in Namibia.
 One to four specimens have been reported from Angola and others were introduced to South Africa.
-The total population is increasing and numbered to 1,920 animals in 2010, with 55.8% adults.
-Poaching due to increasing horn prices is considered the main threat to the population.
+Its total population is increasing and numbered to 1,920 animals in 2010, with 55.8% adults.
+Poaching due to increasing horn prices is considered the main threat to their population.
+They successfully breed with the south-central black rhinoceros.